 - Observe rolling to determine that compaction meets specifications.

 - Observe the consistency of cement-treated permeable base during placement.
-If the mix is too wet, order an adjustment to the water-cement ratio to ensure that the cement paste does not plug the openings in the edge drains.
+If the mix is too wet, order an adjustment to the water-cement ratio to assure that the cement paste does not plug the openings in the edge drains.